 Japan is known for having earthquakes, but that isn’t what is happening when characters randomly fall on their face.
 Falling flat is a way to show irony or a reaction to a (bad) pun.
 I have felt that way about some jokes and puns I have heard.

 This symbol is very situational.
-Similar to backgrounds these lines represent the thoughts and emotions the character is feeling.
+Similar to backgrounds these lines and color fills represent the thoughts and emotions the character is feeling.
 Red vertical lines typically mean anger or embarrassment.
 Blue wavy lines shows awkwardness, depression, or sadness.
+Purple shows shock and feeling sick in the stomach.
 Horizontal lines can mean the character’s attention is grabbed by something.
 These lines are accompanied by sweat drops, popping veins, and other symbols.
 They are rarely used alone.
 Their main purpose is to emphasize the other symbols.

 This is the most troubling of symbols for new viewers.
 The style change is so drastic it makes you wonder if you accidentally sat on the tv remote!
 These short, round and cute versions of characters are called chibis.
 They are used to convey a comedy break in an otherwise serious story, a very ironic situations, and just generally lighthearted scenes.
 Some comedy anime are done entirely in the chibi style.
 They are meant to look like dolls or children to lend silliness to a scene or storyline.
 Chibis are just fun.